 - 1. (Option 1) - Print out the sewing pattern and tape the pages together to create the pattern pieces. - Place the sewing pattern pieces on the fabric and use weights to keep them from shifting. - Consider marking the outlines with a water-soluble or heat-erasable marker, transferring all marks and notches, and paying attention to the width of the seam allowances. - 2.
 (Option 2) - If you have an iPhone, you can use the augmented reality sewing pattern with the VectAR app. - Download the app and print out the marker page, then follow the manual at Sewist.com VectAR Manual to use the AR sewing pattern. - 3.
 Apply fusible interfacing according to the Cutting instructions.
 Lay out your main fabric on the ironing board with the wrong side of the fabric up.
 Place the interfacing on top with the adhesive facing down.
 Place a pressing cloth over the top.
 Apply fusible interfacing in stages, covering a certain area at a time.
 Hold the iron over the fabric for about 10 seconds.
 Keep the iron still so that the fabric layers don't move around.
 Lift the iron and proceed to the next area.
 Leave it to cool a little before moving onto the next stage. - 4.
-Sew Side Fronts to Center Front.
-Clip into the seam allowance along the curve.
-Serge the seams and press apart or towards the center.
-Treat as one piece (Front Bodice) in the future.
-For example:
+Sew darts on Front pieces.
+Cut bulk off of 1 cm, if desired, serge and press towards center.